plone/volto/docs/source/client/actions/aliases.md

 A mechanism to redirect old URLs to new ones.

-When an object is moved (renamed or cut/pasted into a different location), the redirection storage will remember the old path.
+When an object is moved (renamed or cut-and-pasted into a different location), the redirection storage will remember the old path.
-Handles transitive references (for example a -> b, b -> c becomes a -> c) and ignores circular ones (for example attempting a -> a has no effect).
+It handles transitive references intelligently (for example a -> b, b -> c becomes a -> c), ignoring circular ones (for example attempting a -> a has no effect).

 ## Get aliases list